Rushil Decor's Q1 FY26: Fire, Forex, & a Shocking Loss – Is a Turnaround Imminent?

 Polyvinyl Chloride Board 85.93 70.79 71.84 +21.4% +19.6%

-1. MDF Segment Losses: The segment results lay bare the core operational issue.
-The MDF business swung from a profit of INR 146.45 Million in Q4 FY25 to a loss of INR 135.73 Million in Q1 FY26.
-This massive operational reversal is the primary reason for the company’s overall loss.
+1. MDF Segment Loss: This is the most alarming change.
+The MDF business swung from a profit of INR 146.45 Million in Q4 FY25 to a staggering loss of INR (135.73) Million in Q1 FY26.
+This operational reversal, directly linked to the fire incident and subsequent production disruption, is the primary driver of the company’s consolidated loss.

-2. Foreign Exchange Loss: A notable non-operational headwind came in the form of a foreign exchange loss of INR 57.09 Million.
+2. Foreign Exchange Loss: A significant non-operational hit came from a foreign exchange loss of INR 57.09 Million.
 This was primarily due to the revaluation of the company’s EURO-denominated ECA loan, impacted by adverse EURO-INR exchange rate movements.
-This hit alone shaved a significant chunk off the bottom line.
+This single item alone accounted for a substantial portion of the quarterly loss.
+Notably, the management stated that if this Forex loss were excluded, the consolidated EBITDA would have been positive at INR 3.5 Million, with a 2% margin, highlighting the transient nature of this particular hit.

-3. Rising Finance Costs: Finance costs continued their upward trend, reaching INR 83.04 Million (Standalone) in Q1 FY26, up from INR 70.89 Million in Q4 FY25 and INR 51.20 Million in Q1 FY25.
-This persistent increase, likely due to higher borrowings or interest rates, adds a recurring burden on profitability.
+3. Rising Finance Costs: Finance costs continued their upward trajectory, reaching INR 84.40 Million in Q1 FY26, up from INR 72.20 Million QoQ and INR 51.20 Million YoY.
+This persistent increase, likely due to higher debt for CapEx or rising interest rates, adds a recurring burden to profitability.

-4. Changes in Inventories: The “Changes in inventories of finished goods work-in-progress and Stock-in-Trade” line item shifted significantly, becoming a positive INR 77.15 Million in Q1 FY26 from INR 17.96 Million in Q4 FY25.
-While not a cash expense, a large positive figure here can indicate production costs exceeding sales from existing stock, potentially implying an inventory buildup or slower sales velocity.
+4. Changes in Inventories: The “Changes in inventories of finished goods work-in-progress and Stock-in-Trade” figure on the P&L shifted significantly to a positive INR 77.31 Million in Q1 FY26 from a negative figure in Q1 FY25.
+While not a direct cash expense, a substantial positive change here often implies that production costs exceeded sales from existing stock, potentially indicating an inventory buildup or slower sales velocity.
+This could put pressure on working capital if not managed efficiently.

-Despite the challenging quarter, Rushil Decor continued its planned capital expenditure (CapEx) initiatives, largely funded by the preferential issue of convertible warrants.
+Despite the challenging quarter, Rushil Decor continued its strategic capital expenditure, primarily funded through a preferential issue of convertible warrants.
+This demonstrates a long-term view despite short-term headwinds.

-Here’s an overview of the utilization of proceeds from the preferential issue (as of June 30, 2025):
+Here’s how the proceeds from the preferential issue have been utilized:

 Particulars Amount Utilised till 30.06.2025 (INR Mn)